-- 57. At Treetops we will identify children who may benefit from early intervention, sometimes referred to as early help and staff will highlight these children/families to the DSL.
-The DSL within our setting will be aware of the local agencies within their command and how to access support for children and families. - 58.
-Early intervention/early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation to the teenage years.
-Detailed information and potential indicators of a need can be found in Chapter 1 of Working Together to Safeguard Children or via the NSPCC at Early help (or early intervention) | NSPCC Learning.
+57. At Hornbill School we will identify children who may benefit from early intervention, sometimes referred to as early help and staff will highlight these children/families to the DSL.
+The DSL within our school will be aware of the local agencies within their command and how to access support for children and families.

+58. Early intervention/early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation to the teenage years.
+Detailed information and potential indicators of a need for early can be found in Chapter 1 of Working Together to Safeguard Children or via the NSPCC at Early help (or early intervention) | NSPCC Learning.